Ernest Symons

-Ernest Vize Symons CB (19 June 1913 – 5 November 1990) was a British Civil Servant who became Director General of the Board of Inland Revenue.
+Ernest Vize Symons CB (19 June 1913 – 5 November 1990) was a British Civil Servant who became the first Director General of the Board of Inland Revenue.
+His daughter is Elizabeth Symons (Baroness Symons of Vernham Dean).

-He was educated at the Stationers' Company's School and University College London (UCL), serving on the UCL Council in 1975 and becoming a fellow of UCL in 1979.
+Symons was educated at the Stationers' Company's School and University College London (UCL), where he studied History, and graduated in 1933.
+He served on the UCL Council in 1975, and became a fellow of UCL in 1979.

 He became an Assistant Inspector of Taxes in 1934.
 He was a Deputy Chief Inspector of Taxes, 1964-1973, Chief Inspector of Taxes until 1975 then Director General until his retirement in 1977.

 In 1975, he was made a Companion of the Order of the Bath.

-He was Honorary Treasurer of the National Association for the Care of Offenders in 1979.
+He was served as the Treasurer of the National Association for the Care of Offenders in 1979.
 From 1978, he was on the council of the London Welsh Trust (Vice-Chairman, 1981-1985).
 He was Honorary Treasurer of the Honourable Society of Cymmrodorion from 1980.
 He was a governor of the English-Speaking Union from 1978 and its deputy chairman from 1983 to 1986.

-His daughter is Elizabeth Symons (Baroness Symons of Vernham Dean).
+In May 1991, Inland Revenue named their Leeds office "Symons Building" in honour of Symons.

+Following his death in 1990, Symons was buried at Penllwyn, Capel Bangor, Aberystwyth.